praxis/praxis-site/docs/gettingStarted/buildingCRUD.md

 Notice that query-string parameters are defined separately from body parameters.
 Query string parameters are defined in the `params` block of the design, while request body structure is defined in the `payload` block.
 In this case we will be defining the payload as a simple incoming hash-like structure, but bear in mind that it can be designed to accept arrays, and/or complex multipart bodies, etc.

 The only thing that we need to modify from the scaffold code is the payload, as it contains the attributes we want to allow the client to update.
 You are obviously free to choose the shape and names of that structure.
-However, a Praxis best practice is to design incoming payload structures that mimic the rendered the corresponding output MediaType (i.e., trying to have INPUTS == OUTPUTS as much as possible).
+However, a Praxis best practice is to design incoming payload structures that mimic the rendered corresponding output MediaType (i.e., trying to have INPUTS == OUTPUTS as much as possible).
 To follow that tenet, we want to accept a payload that has `title`, `contents` (and potentially an `author`), given that these are the only three existing attributes of a `Post`.
 In this case, however, we won't allow sending an `author` attribute as that's something we might want to keep immutable from creation time.
 So in the most pure Praxis style, here's how the payload would be designed:

 ```ruby
   payload reference: MediaTypes::Post do